Moonshine-IDE/Vagrant-REST-Interface/README.md

     ]

 ```
-Take a look at the [demos](https://github.com/Moonshine-IDE/Vagrant-REST-Interface/tree/master/demo) for more information.
+Take a look at the [demos](https://github.com/Moonshine-IDE/Vagrant-REST-Interface/tree/master/demo) for more examples.